A common question marketers ask us is, “How many agencies are ideal for a roster?”

 But an interesting observation is that in this process, most marketers believe they have only 2 or 3 agencies when, in some cases, we have gone on to identify ten or more times as many.

-Even when confronted with the spend data from their organisational finance reports, some marketers will tell us they are just suppliers, not agencies.
+Even when confronted with the spend data from their organisational finance reports, some marketers will tell us they are just marketing suppliers or marketing vendors, not agencies.

 So it raises the questions: